VedranBiH/aws-lambda-zombie-workshop/README.md

 12\.
 Click **Create a Lambda function** and select the blueprint titled **Blank Function** as we will be creating a brand new function.
 Click **Next** to skip through the Configure Triggers screen.

 13\.
-Create a name for the function, such as **"[Your CloudFormation stack name]-TwilioProcessing"**.
+Create a name for the function, such as **"[TeamName]-TwilioProcessing"**.
 Set the "Runtime" as **Node.js 4.3**.
 In the source code found on Github, open the **TwilioProcessing.js** file found inside the **/Twilio** folder.
 Delete the sample code in the Lambda console editor and replace it with the entire contents from your TwilioProcessing.js file.
 Once you have copied the code into Lambda, scroll down to [line 8](/Twilio/TwilioProcessing.js#L8) in the code where the **API** variable is declared. **API.endpoint** should show a value of "INSERT YOUR API GATEWAY URL HERE INCLUDING THE HTTPS://".
 Please replace this string with the fully qualified domain name (FQDN) of the URL for your **/zombie/message** POST method found in API Gateway.
 For example, it should look something like "https://xxxxxxxx.execute-api.us-west-2.amazonaws.com".

 You should also fill in the region code in the variable **API.region**.
-This should be the region where you launched CloudFormation.
+This should be the MyStackRegion value you copied from CloudFormation into your text editor.

 Next, you will also copy in the name of your DynamoDB **Users** table that was created for you.
-This should be named as **[Your CloudFormation Stack Name]-users"**.
+This should be named as **[TeamName]-users"**.
 You should copy this table name into the **table** variable in your Lambda code.
 You will also need to copy in the name of your "phoneindex" (this is an index that was created on the DynamoDB table to assist with querying).
 These attributes can be found in the Outputs section in CloudFormation.
 You should be copying the values for **DynamoDBUsersTableName** and **DynamoDBUsersPhoneIndex** from CloudFormation.

 * Some of the functions in this workshop were originally authored for Nodejs 0.10 but are still capable of running in the Node4.3 runtimes +.
 The workshop will soon be upgraded to use the latest Nodejs runtime that is supported by Lambda.

 14\.
 After you have copied the code into the Lambda inline code console and modified the variables, scroll down to the **Lambda function handler and role** section. **Choose an existing role** should be selected from the dropdown.
-Then for the existing **role**, select the role that looks like **[Your stack name]-ZombieLabLambdaRole...**.
+Then for the existing **role**, select the role that looks like **[TeamName]-ZombieLabLambdaRole...**.
 For simplicity we are reusing the same Lambda role for our functions.

 15\.
 Under "Advancted settings", set the **Timeout** field to 30 seconds and keep all the rest of the defaults set.
 Then click **Next** and then **Create function** on the Review page to create your Lambda function.